 Restaurant and hotel workers had high levels of drug and alcohol abuse, even when controlled for other factors.
 On the other end of the spectrum, healthcare, public administration, and education workers were unlikely to be heavy drinkers or drug users.

 Today, many people who are fully employed have drug or alcohol abuse disorders.
-Some experts estimate that as many as 50% of all alcoholics are the high-functioning kind with families and jobs.
+Researchers identify about 20% of US alcoholics to be a high-functioning subtype with families and jobs.

 But just because you maintain a job doesn’t mean you don’t have a problem.
 Substance abuse can ruin your career, take away your health, and destroy your family life.
 Children of people with substance use disorders are also much more likely to have substance use problems themselves.